NathanBiette/EpicDungeonQuest/README.md

 ## III.
 Skills

 Skills are special talents or knowledge or gifts your character has.
 It gives him bonuses when performing specific actions.
-You can pick up any skills you want with the DM’s agreement.
+You can pick up any skills you want with the DM’s agreement.<br>
-The bonus provided by the skill is the level of the skill.
+The bonus provided by the skill is the level of the skill. <br>

 As a guideline, skills are usually:
 - a specific spell (ice spike, create a wood shield, cast a minor illusion)